 Elizabeth is a retired Senior Human Resources professional with many years experience of working in HR within local authorities and the civil service.
 She is particularly skilled in the areas of Pay & Reward, Equalities, Policy Development, Performance Monitoring and HR systems.

-Currently heading up the Communications function for the national council of a large federation of charities in England, Kath has worked in marketing and communications for over 20 years.
-She has experience in commercial agencies as well as working with and for a wide variety of charities and not-for-profit organisations.
+Currently heading up the Communications function for London Southbank University, she has experience in commercial agencies as well as working with and for a wide variety of charities and not-for-profit organisations.
 Kath has led successful marketing teams for large national and international charities for the last 10 years and has been supporting Catalyst in this area since she became a trustee in 2010.
 She became Deputy Chair of Trustees in June 2020.